RayFoulk/SmallStack/Documents/DesignFCH12.md

 #### Special Case Transport

-    INS <-- SKT     Fetch Instr. hardcoded in 18-bit INS, Read line overrides DSEL out to 0 also overrides ADDR_BUS with NIP out
+    INS <-- SKT     Fetch Instr. hardcoded in 18-bit INS, Read line overrides CSL out to 0 also overrides ADDR_BUS with NIP out
-                    NOTE: SKW with DSEL 0 is illegal
+                    NOTE: SKW with CSL 0 is illegal

     ALU --> ACC     Driven by ALU opcodes,
                     Implied operands are ACC and BOP